Mikey Havoc

-Mikey Havoc (born c.1970), also known colloquially as Havoc (real name Michael Roberts) is a New Zealand media personality.
-Havoc was a DJ for 95bFM for nearly 25 years over three periods, most recently 2017–2019.
+Michael Alexander Roberts (born c.
+1970), known professionally as Mike Havoc or simply Havoc, is a New Zealand singer, musician, and media personality who is the lead singer of the rock band Push Push.
+He was also a DJ for 95bFM for nearly 25 years over three periods, with the most recent being from 2017 to 2019.

 Radio

 Roberts first became a DJ on the University of Auckland's 95bFM radio station in the early 1990s.
 He was on the breakfast show from 1996 to 2002, winning Best New Broadcaster at the 1997 New Zealand Radio Awards and later moved to the afternoon-evening "Drive" show.
 He once again took over as the breakfast show host on 4 September 2006, after previous host Wallace Chapman quit to pre-empt a suspected layoff.
 On 3 May 2010 Havoc returned to his Drive slot as Matt Heath took over the breakfast show.
 Havoc left the show on 3 December 2010.
 He returned to radio in 2012 on mainstream rock station Hauraki weeknights 7-10pm.
 Havoc returned to 95bFM from 8 May 2017 to 3 May 2019 for a third stint as breakfast show host.